dryan/static-zipcode-api/README.md

 For low traffic usage (less than 1,000 requests per month), you can use http://zips.dryan.io/XXXXX.json.
 This site uses CORS headers meaning all modern browsers should allow a cross-domain request.
 If you need to support older browsers, use http://zips.dryan.io/callback/XXXXX.json which uses a hard-coded callback function name of `zipapicallback` (see example below).

 For SSL the URIs are https://s3.amazonaws.com/zips.dryan.io/XXXXX.json and https://s3.amazonaws.com/zips.dryan.io/callback/XXXXX.json.

+## d3ploy Support

+For easy upload to S3, rename `sample-deploy.json` to `deploy.json` and change the "bucket" variable to the name of your target bucket.
+Then run [d3ploy](http://d3ploy.com/) with the `--all` flag.

 ## Usage